polterguy/polterguy.github.io/documentation/magic/components/sockets/index.md

 entirely leave authorisation out, ensuring that everyone subscribing to your messages will be notified.
-Magic's socket library is built on top of SignalR, which contains client side libraries for literally hundreds of different frameworks, and/or programming languages, allowing you to easily subscribe to socket messages in Angular, ReactJS, Swift and Java.
+Magic's socket library is built on top of SignalR, which contains client side libraries for literally hundreds of different frameworks, and/or programming languages, allowing you to easily subscribe to socket messages in Angular, ReactJS, Swift or Java.
 Which library you'll need for your client depends upon which programming language, and/or framework you're using in your client code.
 [Here](/tutorials/web-sockets/) you can find a tutorial building a chat client using Magic's socket functionality in addition to Angular as the frontend framework.